Do you remember everyone who connected with you on LinkedIn?

 You do not have to have agreed to have a call for this strategy to work.
 In fact, sending out the right printed message after a connection is likely to lead to a request for a call to be accepted.

-Here’s how to maximise the effectiveness of this strategy
+Here’s how to maximize the effectiveness of this strategy

 There are certain things that Laura did that made this approach even more effective.